This post is also available in: English Français Deutsch

 Nowadays many of us don’t bother colouring their Easter eggs, as there are plenty of ready, coloured eggs on the market.
 But there are many reasons why you should consider dyeing your Easter eggs yourself.

 First off, even as an adult it is a fun process, one that brings a spirit of bonding and creating something as a family unit.
 It also makes the Easter holiday more special in my opinion and builds tradition.
-Just as I dearly remember spending this time with my family, preparing the Easter eggs, I want my daughter to have similar memories of it too (even if she’s still too young to remember).
+Just as I dearly remember spending this time with my family, preparing the Easter eggs, I want my daughters to have similar memories of it too.
 Creating traditions as a family is of a big importance to me as it is traditions that still warm up my heart to this day and root me to my family and heritage.

 Secondly, if you are anything like me, you’d probably feel put off by the artificial colouring kits on the market.
 I for one am not a fan of food-colouring additives, even if they are deemed safe to eat.
 Plus, I get so much more excited to work with fruits and vegetables, and as you’ll see, they offer us a wide variety of natural colours.

 I have been using the technique I am about to share with you for the past 3 years, and it works great.
 Did you know that you can use beets, turmeric, yellow onions and red cabbage to create beautifully coloured eggs?
 These vegetables will give you the three primary colours, so once you’ve coloured your eggs in them, you can start mixing them to create even more colours: blue and yellow will give you green, red and blue will give you purple, and red and yellow – orange.
 If you want to unleash the creative genius within you, you can even put some leaves and flowers on the egg, wrap them tightly in a muslin cloth and colour them for longer.
 You’ll get some pretty nice results.